Did you know the best way to learn is to play? That's why I develop games! So far, I have two: Codex Conquest and Mark.

-My subject field is twentieth century Anglophone literature, but I have designed and taught courses on a range of topics.
-So far, I've taught book history (Codex Conquest at Iowa), twentieth century poetry (The Raymond Danowski Poetry Library at Emory), composition (Exploring the Archive and Contemporary American Print Culture at Emory), and Irish and African-American literature (Birmingham to Belfast at Emory).
+So far, I've taught book history (Codex Conquest at Iowa), rare book collecting (The Raymond Danowski Poetry Library at Emory), print culture (Exploring the Archive and Contemporary American Print Culture at Emory), and Irish and African-American literature (Birmingham to Belfast at Emory).